Zion National Park, in southwest Utah, preserves perhaps the most fairytale landscape

 Zion's other signature hike is to Angels' Landing, a narrow sandstone fin

 that juts into Zion Canyon from the West Rim.
-There are spectacular,
+There are spectacular

-is most of the fun.
 The trail first climbs steeply from the floor of Zion Canyon

 up to and along a side canyon, before reaching a junction with the West